Soul Planning from Spirit Realm with Gender Change in a Reincarnation Case: Past Life Story of L. Ennuyer | N. Jegou

-Soul Planning: Lionel Reincarnates as His Sister’s Daughter & Remembers the Motorcycle Crash
+Reincarnation, Soul Planning and Gender Change: Lionel Reincarnates as His Sister’s Daughter & Remembers the Motorcycle Crash

 Nadege was born on December 30, 1974, almost exactly one year after Lionel had died.
 Nadege’s parents were Patrick and Vivian Jegou; Vivian was Lionel’s sister.
 Nadege was given the nickname Nana by her parents.

 As child, Nadege spontaneously started to speak of Lionel’s motorcycle accident as if it happened to her.
 She said that her friend, who was driving the automobile behind her, struck the rear of her motorcycle, which made her lose control and crash into a bench.
 Nadege would recount the events of the crash repetitively and she seemed to be reliving the event.

 When Nadege was 3 years old, Yvonne, her grandmother and the mother of Lionel and Vivian, showed Nadege a picture of Lionel.
 Yvonne said that the picture was of Yoyo, which was Lionel’s pet name.
 Nadege disagreed and insisted that it was a picture of her.
 Nadege used her own pet name, Nana, stating:

 “No, it is Nana.”
 (1)

 When she was shown a picture of Lionel on another occasion, Nadege similarly insisted that it was really a picture of her.